IEEE/CPMT Dinner Meeting, in the Santa Clara Valley:

 As an example, at right is the Luxeon Ring fixture by Philips Lighting, casting white light on an end table.

-- Speaker Biography
+Speaker Biography

 Paul S. Martin, a San Jose native, received his B.S. degree in physics from Cal Poly San Luis Obispo in 1985 and his Ph.D. degree in physics from MIT in 1996.
 He spent a year between 1989 and 1990 with the KDD Meguro Research Laboratories, Tokyo, Japan as part of the MIT-Japan internship program.
 In 1996 he joined Hewlett-Packard's Optoelectronics Division Research and Development Group in San Jose, CA. Since joining HP, Paul as remained in the same building while his company has changed around him -- from HP to Agilent and now to Lumileds Lighting.
 Paul is currently the manager of the product development group for Lumileds Lighting.

-Please send an Email to
+Email to Webmaster

 Last updated on